Custom Search

 How to Coach and Teach The Basketball Stack Offense

 To use this offense you better have a good ball-handling point guard who is capable of running the show.
-This is very important since he handles the ball most of the time and signals plays from out front.
+This is most important because he handles the ball most of the time and generally signals plays from out front.

 The "Stack" has many advantages.
 Most of all it reduces errors because your best ball handler, depicted as #1 in all the diagrams, handles the ball most of the time.
 He pushes the ball down-court.
 Once the ball is in the offensive set position, the only person who is required to dribble the ball is #1, whose dribbling movement keys the offense.
 His observations of the defenders dictates which play to use in a given situation.